MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP24 - “The Power of Radio” with Robert Ashley.md

 URL: https://maxfrequency.net/2023/03/15/mfp-24/
 permalink: 2023/03/15/mfp-24/
 ---
+# MFP24 - “The Power of Radio” with Robert Ashley

 Editor and host Robert Ashley sits down with Max to talk about reviving the timeless internet radio show *[A Life Well Wasted](https://alifewellwasted.com/)*, how good material is king, and the act of listening.

 <audio controls>